product guideMar 19, 2026·12 min read

 How does it classify stall reasons?+

 The Classifier analyzes deal activity patterns — email response gaps, stage duration relative to pipeline benchmarks, and activity sequence signals.
 Each pattern maps to one of 4 stall categories.
 Classification confidence is included in the output for transparency.
+The system prompts are standalone text files — edit scoring thresholds and output formats without touching the workflow JSON.

 Can I customize the stall threshold?+